ncoevoet/ChanTracker/README.md

     under attack channel
     etc

-Users who matchs patterns presents on supybot.plugins.ChanTracker.modesToAskWhenOpped are exempted from those triggers :
+Users who matchs patterns presents on supybot.plugins.ChanTracker.modesToAskWhenOpped are exempted from those triggers : \
-In that case you should set bot to keep op, in order to tracks exempted users.
+In that case you should set bot to keep op, in order to tracks of exempted users.

 An example about flood control :
-You want to ban for 3 minutes anyone that send more than 3 messages in 7 seconds in your #channel :
+You want to ban for 3 minutes anyone that send more than 4 messages in 7 seconds in your #channel :

-!config channel #channel supybot.plugins.ChanTracker.floodPermit 3
+	!config channel #channel supybot.plugins.ChanTracker.floodPermit 4
 	!config channel #channel supybot.plugins.ChanTracker.floodLife 7
-!config channel #channel supybot.plugins.ChanTracker.floodMode b !config channel #channel supybot.plugins.ChanTracker.floodDuration 180
+	!config channel #channel supybot.plugins.ChanTracker.floodMode b
+	!config channel #channel supybot.plugins.ChanTracker.floodDuration 180

-Bot will not kick by default, see :
+Bot will kick by users affected by +b see :

 	!config supybot.plugins.ChanTracker.kickMode
 	!config supybot.plugins.ChanTracker.kickMessage

 Note : if an op sets mode +b *!*@* on #channel by mistake and bot has kickMode enabled in it, it will kick everyone, be warned.